 However, it’s interesting, being in NY and living in America I have come to understand something very important for my life – that the US is all about casual and what casual means, casual is very important in many aspects of life.
 But oddly enough, when you look at the brands we work with mainly, there’s Uniqlo, a Japanese-based brand, H&M, a Scandinavian-based brand, and Aldo, a Montreal-based brand.
 I believe there’s a lot MP can do with within that American language that we haven’t yet.

+I was taken aback by how successful the launch was done because it was a regional launch, not a national launch, and yet it had such a very smart media mix, smart creative, smart story telling.
+But it was on a regional level, which I think many brands don’t know how to do.
 We wanted to keep it local.
 That’s when the idea of a campaign that comes out of a community was born.
 We thought, it’s literally downtown Manhattan, the store is on Spring and Broadway and this is the area we have to advertise it.
 Strategically we did a tiny little bit in Brooklyn and a tiny little bit around Union Square, but it was very specific.
 We told Uniqlo, Ok, you’re a big brand, but don’t expect to come to NY with a big celebrity or throw a ton of money at it.
 No, come in with respect and be insightful, tell them that you understand the city, that you understand the neighborhood, that you know what built this neighborhood, you know what downtown means, that you know who the people are that mean something to downtown Manhattan.

 And it stuck with them; they’re still doing this.
 We just helped them open a store in Berlin with a very similar approach and it’s one that works.
 We also did it in Paris, London and Shanghai, too.